 About Charron Monaye

 Her contributions to literature and publishing have been recognized by the United States Department of Education, the United Nations, and numerous state and municipal governments.
-She is the recipient of an Honorary Doctorate in Philosophy from CICA International University & Seminary and the Presidential Lifetime Achievement Award, presented during the administration of President Barack Obama.
-Her story has been featured in publications including Upscale Magazine, Sheen Magazine, Voyage Tampa, Femi Magazine, Brainz Magazine, The Philadelphia Tribune, Hype Hair Magazine, and In The City Magazine, among other notable outlets.
+She is the recipient of an Honorary Doctorate in Philosophy from CICA International University & Seminary and the Presidential Lifetime Achievement Award.
+Her story has been featured in publications including Upscale Magazine, Sheen Magazine, NY Weekly, Voyage Tampa, Femi Magazine, Brainz Magazine, The Philadelphia Tribune, Hype Hair Magazine, and UAE Times Magazine, among other notable outlets.

 Charron Monaye earned a Bachelor of Arts in Political Science from West Chester University, a Certificate in Paralegal Studies from Washington Online Learning Institute, and a Master of Public Administration from Keller Graduate School of Management.
 She is also a member of Zeta Phi Beta Sorority Inc., and Deborah Grand Chapter Order of Eastern Star, Inc., Ruth Chapter #66, Prince Hall Adopted.